 Jakarta Indonesia Travel Guide

 Jakarta is served by two main airports.
-Soekarno-Hatta International Airport (CGK) serves as the main international and domestic gateway, located about 20 km west from central Jakarta.
+Soekarno-Hatta International Airport (CGK) serves as the main international and domestic gateway, located about 20 km west of central Jakarta.
 Halim Perdanakusuma International Airport (HLP) sits closer to the city center, mainly for domestic flights and some regional routes.

 Both airports offer several transfer options to the city.
 CGK has the Airport Train (Railink) to the core Jakarta, DAMRI Airport Buses, taxis, and ride-hailing services like Gojek/Grab.
 HLP, being closer, has similar options with generally lower fares.